canonical/lxd/specs/command-line-user-experience.md

 Takes an existing container or container snapshot and makes a compressed image out of it.
 By default the image will be private, that is, it’ll only be accessible locally or remotely by authenticated clients.
-If -- public is passed, then anyone can pull the image so long as lxd is running.
+If -- public is passed, then anyone can pull the image so long as LXD is running.

 It will also be possible for some image stores to allow users to push new images to them using that command, though the two image stores that will come